Royalty Reporting Software for Licensed Sports & Apparel Brands.

 Two days.
 Real teams, real volume, in production.

 Modern.
 Fast.
-SOX-defensible.
+Audit-defensible.
 Right-sized for apparel.

 Royalty reporting has historically been served by spreadsheets at the low end and slow, enterprise-tier platforms at the high end.
 Royalty Reporting is built for the apparel licensee in between — modern infrastructure, real-time calculation, audit-defensible controls, and sized for mid-market apparel budgets.